ciernialab/MicrogliaMorphology2/README.md

 In case you already have performed thresholding with this dataset, you can input those images instead.

 The output folders "ThresholdedImages" and "MeasurementOutputs" can be automatically created.
-Otherwise, you will be asked to choose two output folders to save the thresholded outputs and the single-cell measurements too.
+Otherwise, you will be asked to choose two output folders to save the thresholded outputs and the microglia measurements too.
 These folders should be empty.

 Next, specify the settings for you input files: